 Suppliers usually convert MOQ into a minimum spending figure as a guideline for consumers, using MOQ calculations to work out the least a customer can spend for the transaction to be financially viable.

-For example, there might be minimum order quantities when importing from China, which you’d have to factor into your decision to collaborate with international companies.
+For example, there might be minimum order quantities when importing furniture from China, which you’d have to factor into your decision to collaborate with international companies.

 Why Do Suppliers Set a MOQ?